-Eventually everything will need new brake pads and motorcycles are no exception.
-This article is devoted to changing those brakes on a 1999 Kawasaki Ninja ZX7R 750 cc bike - while it may be applicable to other years or models there is no guarantee of that.
+Eventually, every vehicle will need new brake pads.
+Motorcycles are no exception.
+This article is devoted to teaching you how to change the brakes on a 1999 Kawasaki Ninja ZX7R 750 cc bike (while it may be applicable to other years or models, there is no guarantee of that).
 Nevertheless, the basic procedures should be similar if not exact; it will simply require a little more thought and investigation if your own bike is not this particular model and year.

-The Ninja 750 carries three brake calipers, each with its own pair of brake pads - two on the front wheel and one on the rear.
-You may notice in the pictures that the front pads did not really need changed; they were replaced because the front forks had leaked oil and the pads were thoroughly soaked.
-It was a good decision; braking ability increased dramatically after changing out those oil soaked front pads.
+The Ninja 750 carries three brake calipers, each with its own pair of brake pads—two on the front wheel and one on the rear.
+You may notice in the pictures that the front pads did not really need to be changed; they were replaced because the front forks had leaked oil and the pads were thoroughly soaked.
+It was a good decision; braking ability increased dramatically after changing out those oil-soaked front pads.

-This article is broken into two sections, front and rear wheels, with detailed photos for each.
-Feel free to click the thumbnails; they will expand into full size photos and give a much clearer view.
+This article is broken into two sections, explaining the process for both front and rear wheels, with detailed photos for each.
+Feel free to click the thumbnails; they will expand into full-size photos and give a much clearer view.

 The bike was supported on a rear stand for the procedure, but while this made it a little easier to work, it is not necessary.
 It will just require a little more bending and contorting to get into position to work if you don't have one.